esvanegas/arubaale-api-connection/README.md

  ```bash
  /opt/ale/bin/feed-reader
  ```
  If you can see events data, your server is prepared to establish the connection.
-If is not the case please dig into the problem and refer to [Aruba Airheads Community](http://community.arubanetworks.com)
+If is not the case please dig into the problem and refer to [Aruba Airheads Community Guides](http://community.arubanetworks.com)

  ### Installation method
  To be able to run the code, please clone the repo and execute the following commands: